correalramos24/Linux-performance-sampling/README.md

 To collect the memory information, you need to execute the `free` command with a certain sampling period and save the output into a plain text file.
-After the execution, the plotting app can generate different plost with the memory usage at each sampling instant.
-The `mem-sampling-wrapper.sh` file could be used.
+After the execution, the plotting app can generate different plost with the memory usage at each sampling instant. `mem-sampling-wrapper.sh` file could be used as example.

-For clusters using SLURM scheduling system, you can use `slurm.sh <jobId>` for run the free command.
-If you don't have a parallel filesystem you need to gather all the files
+For clusters using SLURM scheduling system, you can use `slurm.sh <jobId>`.
+This script automatically attach to each node the free command.
+If you don't have a parallel filesystem you need to gather all the files manually.

 > It's important to NOT use the human-redable option (`-h, --human`).
 This
 > feature will be added in a future to avoid use --units and --scale